LWT (journal)

 LWT - Food Science and Technology, formerly known as Lebensmittel-Wissenschaft & Technologie (Food Science & Technology), is a peer-reviewed scientific journal published by Elsevier.
 It is the official journal of the Swiss Society of Food Science and Technology and the International Union of Food Science and Technology.
 The editor-in-chief is Rakesh K. Singh.
-According to the Journal Citation Reports, the journal's 2020 impact factor is 4.952.
+According to the Journal Citation Reports, the journal's 2024 impact factor was 6.6.

-From January 2022 LWT will become an open access journal.
+In January 2022 LWT became an open access journal.